How do you wrap legs? Why do you wrap legs?

 Almost every single horse owner will need to wrap legs for one reason or another at some point.
 Common reasons to wrap include a soft tissue injury to the lower leg, poultice application after a workout or for a veterinary reason, and "stocking up" overnight.

 If you have never wrapped a leg before, please have your veterinarian or trainer show you how before you try this on your own.
 There can be complications from wrapping legs incorrectly or from using the wrong bandages.
 This article is only a guide - to learn you need some hands on demonstrations and practice.
-Luckily, it's pretty easy!
+Your Vet should be able to walk you through it.

--Remember that all wraps - quilts, polo wraps, bandage wraps, ice boots, you name it - should follow this general rule: Wrap from the inside of the leg and go around the front.
-There is much debate on if this rule of thumb is the definitive only way to do things, but the point is to wrap legs consistently.
+- Remember that all wraps - quilts, polo wraps, bandage wraps, ice boots, you name it - should follow this general rule: Wrap from the inside of the leg and go around the front.
+There is much debate on if this rule of thumb is the definitive and only way to do things, but the point is to wrap legs consistently.

 Painters tape can help secure the velcro.
 It will break if it needs to, avoid using duct tape.

--The outside stable bandage with the velcro should end at the top of your quilt.
+- The outside stable bandage with the velcro should end at the top of your quilt.
 It should also be evenly distributed from top to bottom.
 If you have five loops around the leg from bottom to top, and then 10 loops in the same place at the top, try again.
+You can always shorten the outer wrap if you have too much material!

 That about covers it!
 Any thoughts, or tips, or tricks?